hasmaththariq/DF-WiSLR/README.md

 The complete set of ISL gestures by NIOS, India can be found under a playlist https://www.youtube.com/playlist?list=PLUuOqp8QaNB0IG-GOV8wzKFsjL7v3iLIG

 The ISL dataset is built by accuquiring the Channel State Information(CSI) of Wi-Fi signals using 802.11n Linux CSI tool(https://github.com/dhalperi/linux-80211n-csitool/).
+The videos clips of static (S1 - S30) and dynamic (D1 - D19) sign gestures are provided in the folders.

 This dataset is being used in a publication under review.
 Upon successful publication acceptance, the ISL dataset (both static and dynamic) will be made available here.